-If you are dieting to try and improve cognitive function, you may also want to consider a supplement such as Warrior Mind Focus.
-It is a superfood supplement designed to provide a cognitive boost.
 Our Ashwagandha Root Extract is also beneficial for neurological support as it helps the body to cope with stress.

 Remember too that Warrior Strong Wellness is focused on giving back to the community.
 That’s why we donate a portion of our proceeds to childhood cancer research.
 If intermittent fasting can help reduce the risk of cancer, that is a good thing.
 But for children who are already battling cancer, research into better treatments is vital.